existancepy/bss-macro-py-experimental/docs/features_explaination.md

 The task list is a easy way for you to see what tasks you have enabled.
 It also represents the general order that the tasks are done in.
 (The higher up the task, the earlier it will be done).
 Certain tasks (mondo chick and stinger hunt) are high priority, meaning that they do not follow the order dictated by the task list.
 These tasks are done right after each task.

 ## 2. Gather
 The gather tab allows you to enable up to 3 fields for the macro to gather in.
+The gather settings are the same as natro macro, so the settings should work the same

 ### Use shift lock
 Use shift lock when gathering.
 The macro will toggle it on before gathering, then toggle it off afterwards.